04 Oct Why an Anti-Supplement Blogging Makes For Great Click-Bait

-Let’s face it, much of what you see on your news feed is designed to get you to click because then the poster gets paid for that click.
-And each of us is more likely to “click” if an emotion of some type is triggered.
+Much of what you see on your news feed is click-bait, designed to get your click so the poster gets paid.
+Each of us is more likely to “click” if an emotion is triggered.
 Fear, Anxiety, Anger, Hope, Joy – these are what titles and opening photos are designed to do.
-Agree with me so far?

-For those of you that don’t know me, I am an MD, trained at Vanderbilt and the Mayo Clinic with Board Certifications in Integrative Medicine, Family Medicine, Neurofeedback, and I am a Certified Nutrition Specialist.
-I have recommended particular supplements to my patients for over 20 years, and I have been on the inside of the nutritional supplement industry for the last 15 years as a formulator of products, an expert consultant, a quality control evaluator, scientific advisory board member, and I am currently the Medical and Innovation Director for XYMOGEN, the largest and fastest-growing medical-professional-authorized nutritional supplement company in the US.
+For those of you that don’t know me, I am an MD, trained at Vanderbilt and the Mayo Clinic.
+I have Board Certifications for Integrative Medicine, Family Medicine, Neurofeedback, and am a Certified Nutrition Specialist.
+I have recommended particular supplements to my patients for 20+ years, and have been inside the nutritional supplement industry for the last 15 years as a formulator of products, expert consultant, quality control evaluator, and scientific advisory board member. and I am currently the Medical and Innovation Director for XYMOGEN, the largest and fastest-growing medical-professional-authorized nutritional supplement company in the US.

 With most supplements you do not know what is REALLY in them, because potency (what is actually in the formula, and PURITY (what is truly NOT in the formula) is rarely disclosed.
 Terms like “Proprietary Formula” abound to hide the actual quantities.
-Lack of detail is common to hide the fact that inferior raw materials were used, and the actual manufacturer is hidden from consumer knowledge behind a brand name.
+Lack of detail is commonly used to hide the fact that inferior raw materials were used, and the actual manufacturer is hidden from consumer knowledge behind a brand name.

 - Of note, in 2015 the New York Attorney General’s office examined the common herb “Devil’s Claw” and found that of the 18 products tested – 2 had no DNA for Devil’s Claw present, and the other 16 for which DNA could be identified, all contained zeyheri [the inferior, less potent variety] rather than procumbens [used in most studies and more potent].
 The attorney General’s office issued cease-and-desist letters to several manufacturers due to these quality control issues – several brands you may recognize if you know your supplements: Solaray, The Kroger Co., as parent of Vitacost.com, DaVinci Labs, Thorne Research Inc., Puritan’s Pride, Prescribed Choice, Now Foods, Nature’s Sunshine Products, and Vital Nutrients.
 Many of these companies market heavily, and promote deep discounts.